Published Jul 26, 2022

 Making a large wall piece out of hundreds of forms requires some serious planning, mapping, and methodical organization, along with a whole lot of patience and passion.
 But if done right, the results are stunning.

-In today’s post, an excerpt from the May 2015 issue of Ceramics Monthly, Monica Rudquist explains how she tackled such a feat (with the aforementioned stunning results!). – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archive, Monica Rudquist explains how she tackled such a feat (with the aforementioned stunning results!). - Jennifer Poellot Harnetty, editor

 Intersection is a wall installation made up of approximately 1000 thrown and reassembled porcelain cylinders covering a wall 24 feet long and 8 feet tall.
 Making and preparing for the installation went hand in hand as I needed to know how I was going to install these pieces before I actually made them.
 I used thrown and reassembled cylinders as the building blocks.
 Each piece has a small, nail-sized hole on the back for hanging directly on the wall.
 The bigger issue was figuring out the template.

 I created the template first on the table to determine the design and mark the placement of the clay pieces, then repositioned it to the wall for exact placement of the pieces.
 I used Tyvek house wrap to create the template.
 This enabled me to work with one template from start to finish as the house wrap is water resistant and very tough.
 I could place freshly thrown pieces directly on the template and continue to work on them as they dried without ruining the template.
 I could also write directly on the house wrap with a permanent marker to trace the pieces and mark the nail placement.
 This made installation easier since I could tape the template directly to the wall, nail right through it, then remove the template without destroying it.